ESA Coastal Erosion – Space for Shore

 For decades now, coastal areas have been subject to intense urbanization and population growth.
 Unfortunately, these attractive areas are one of the most dynamics on Earth and suffer from severe coastal hazards due to storm activity and sea level rise.

-Even if natural processes and coastal erosion are non linear phenomenon showing successive phases of erosion/accretion, even sometimes shifting trends upon the decades, the issue of coastal retreat appears everywhere around the world under the effect of those natural processes, that are aggravated by climate change and human activites.
+Even if natural processes and coastal erosion are non linear phenomenon showing successive phases of erosion/accretion, even sometimes shifting trends upon the decades, the issue of coastal retreat appears everywhere around the world under the effect of those natural processes, that are aggravated by climate change and human activities.

 To help coastal authorities securing both coastal city attractivity while facing the challenge of sustainable shoreline management, coastal monitoring actions have to be undertaken to upgrade the knowledge of coastal dynamics.